adhimulamyamunatara/Government-Schemes/README.md

 ## 📌 Project Overview

 The **MyScheme App** addresses key challenges such as lack of awareness, language barriers, and complex application processes associated with government welfare schemes.
-The application was **tested within the Nambur community, Guntur District, Andhra Pradesh**, and demonstrated improved accessibility and awareness of welfare programs.
+The application was **tested within the state of  Andhra Pradesh**, and demonstrated improved accessibility and awareness of welfare programs.

 ---